peepsquest/tutorials/src/grapefruit-uml.md

 ## High Level Class Diagram

-These are the key classes in understanding __grapefruitjs__. _Only selected classes and notable properties are diagrammed._
+These are the key classes in understanding __grapefruitjs__.
+You should also familiarize yourself with [Tiled](http://www.mapeditor.org/) whose concepts form the basis of the world in __grapefruitjs__. _Only select classes and notable properties are diagrammed._

 Class | Description